 April 2023:

 Where to Stay in Provence Côte d’Azur Issue #7 – Summer is two months away, with its promise of lavender fields, chilled rosé, and swimming in the Mediterranean.
-However, before the crowds arrive, and it’s hard to tear yourself from the poolside, Lynne shares some art exhibits that are worth seeing in 2023.
+However, before the crowds arrive, and it’s hard to tear yourself from the poolside, Lynne shares some art exhibits worth seeing in 2023.
 If you are in Aix-en-Provence before May 28th, visit the Musée Granet to see the David Hockney collection from London’s Tate Museum.

 Forget about April Showers on the French Riviera – Rain or no rain.
 The flowers are always beautiful in Provence at this time of the year.
 So, if you love gardens, read Steve Wilkison’s article below on the magnificent grounds at Villa Ephrussi de Rothschild on Saint-Jean-Cap-Ferrat.